cylerc/OQ_SEA/README.md

  Results described in:

- Conrad, C. (in review).
+ Conrad, C. (in press).
 Archaeozoology in Mainland Southeast Asia: Changing Methodology and Pleistocene to Holocene Forager Subsistence Patterns in Thailand and Peninsular Malaysia.
 Open Quaternary.